bit-country/bitcountry-docs/docs/node-operator.md

 docker run --network=host -v /tewaiDb/bitcountry-node:/bitcountry-db bitcountry/bitcountry-node:5f860f4 -d /bitcountry-db --chain tewai --bootnodes /ip4/13.239.118.231/tcp/30344/p2p/12D3KooW9rDqyS5S5F6oGHYsmFjSdZdX6HAbTD88rPfxYfoXJdNU --telemetry-url 'wss://telemetry.polkadot.io/submit/ 0'
 ```

 That's it, your node should be running and syncing with other nodes.
 Please note, if you want to participate in our Collator Node Operator application, please make sure your node id is permanent and has a high up-time.
-To continue to receive the reward if you loss your data (by any chance) then you can restore the secret_ed25519 inside your database folder that you set up above e.g *path/to/tewaiDb/bitcountry-node/network/secret_ed25519*
+To continue to receive the reward - if you lose your data (by any chance) - then you can restore the secret_ed25519 inside your database folder that you set up above (e.g *path/to/tewaiDb/bitcountry-node/network/secret_ed25519*).

 Make sure you back up the secret_ed25519 in the safe place.